tianliangtian/tianliangtian.github.io/docs/Learning/DL4CV/Classifier.md

+# Deep Learning for Computer Vision
-# Image Classifier - Nearest Neighbor Classifier
+## Image Classifier - Nearest Neighbor Classifier
 Compare a new image with each image in training set using some similarity function.
 Assign the new image a label as same as the most similar image in training set.

 ![](../../img/Learning/DLCV/NNC_c1.png)